-- 1.1 The objective of APES GN 21 Valuation Services for Financial Reporting is to provide guidance on the application of APES 225 Valuation Services (APES 225) in relation to a Member's professional and ethical obligations in respect of: - the provision of a Valuation Service for Financial Reporting to a Client or Employer; - the scope of work to be performed; and - matters to be disclosed in a Valuation Report. - 1.2 Accounting Professional & Ethical Standards Board Limited (APESB) issues professional guidance note APES GN 21 Valuation Services for Financial Reporting (the Guidance Note) which is effective from the date of issue. - 1.3 APES GN 21 provides guidance to assist Members on the application of APES 225 to Valuation Services conducted in respect of financial reporting.
-This Guidance Note does not prescribe or create any mandatory requirements or consider the requirements of applicable Australian Accounting Standards. - 1.4 Members using this Guidance Note should refer to APESB's Due process and working procedures for the development and review of APESB pronouncements (APESB's Due process document), to APES 225 for the mandatory requirements when Members provide Valuation Services and to APES GN 20 Scope and Extent of Work for Valuation Services (APES GN 20) for guidance on the application of APES 225 in determining the scope and extent of work that, depending on the particular circumstances, may be appropriate for the three types of Valuation Services defined in section 2 Definitions of APES 225.
-The APESB's Due process document provides the meaning of the term 'should' used in this Guidance Note.1 - 1.5 In this Guidance Note, unless otherwise specified, words in the singular include the plural and vice versa, words of one gender include another gender, and words referring to persons include corporations or organisations, whether incorporated or not.
+- 1.1 The objective of APES GN 21 Valuation Services for Financial Reporting is to provide guidance on the application of APES 225 Valuation Services (APES 225) in relation to a Member's professional and ethical obligations in respect of: - the provision of a Valuation Service for Financial Reporting to a Client or Employer; - the scope of work to be performed; and - matters to be disclosed in a Valuation Report. - 1.2 Accounting Professional & Ethical Standards Board Limited (APESB) has revised professional guidance note APES GN 21 Valuation Services for Financial Reporting (the Guidance Note) which is effective from the date of issue and supersedes APES GN 21 issued in July 2016. - 1.3 APES GN 21 provides guidance to assist Members on the application of APES 225 to Valuation Services conducted in respect of financial reporting.
+This Guidance Note does not prescribe or create any mandatory requirements or consider the requirements of applicable Australian Accounting Standards. - 1.4 Members using this Guidance Note should refer to: - (a) APESB's Due process and working procedures for the development and review of APESB pronouncements (APESB's Due Process document); - (b) APES 225 for the mandatory requirements when Members provide Valuation Services; and - (c) APES GN 20 Scope and Extent of Work for Valuation Services (APES GN 20) for guidance on the application of APES 225 in determining the scope and extent of work that, depending on the particular circumstances, may be appropriate for the three types of Valuation Services defined in Section 2 of APES 225.

+The APESB's Due Process document provides the meaning of the term 'should' used in this Guidance Note.